kkempfer/easylammps/docs/source/index.rst

   - **LAMMPS Log**, where thermodynamic data is printed.
 For now, only one-line summary is supported (most common use case).
 For more information, see LAMMPS `thermo_style` and `thermo_modify` commands.
+  - **LAMMPS Dump**, where result from LAMMPS `dump custom` command is written.
+This file contains the trajectory of atom attributes.
+  - **LAMMPS DumpLocal**, where result from LAMMPS `dump local` command is written.
+This file contains the trajectory of local attributes such as pairs, bonds, angles, dihedral angles and impropers.
+See `compute property/local` command.
   - **LAMMPS AveTime**, where result from LAMMPS `fix ave/time` command is written.
   - **LAMMPS AveCorrelate**, where result from LAMMPS `fix ave/correlate`